 \section{Abstract}

-We construct an exactly solvable relativistic model that embeds the anomalous inverse-square interaction into a non-Hermitian Klein–Gordon field theory through a purely imaginary, scale-invariant scalar potential.
+We construct an exactly solvable relativistic model that embeds the anomalous inverse-square interaction into a non-Hermitian Klein--Gordon field theory through a purely imaginary, scale-invariant scalar potential.
 The stationary field equation reduces to an inverse-square Schrödinger-type problem with a quadratic spectral parameter.
-Imposing a strictly outgoing boundary condition at the singularity—interpreted as irreversible absorption—selects a unique physical realization and converts the fall-to-the-center instability into a discrete, log-periodic spectrum of complex energies.
-The resulting decay rates exhibit universal geometric spacing, determined solely by the anomalous scaling exponent and insensitive to microscopic short-distance regularization.
-This structure defines an emergent kinematic energy scale that controls dissipative dynamics and provides a minimal analytic framework for studying scale anomaly, boundary-condition-induced non-Hermiticity, and quantized dissipation in relativistic open quantum systems.
+By imposing a perfectly absorbing boundary condition at the singularity, the Hermitian inverse-square anomaly is naturally continued to an open dissipative system, where the geometric tower of bound states is reinterpreted as a hierarchy of resonant decay modes.
+We present an explicit analytical derivation showing that the resonance decay rates obey a universal log-periodic scaling relation determined solely by the anomalous scaling exponent and robust against generic subleading perturbations.
+The construction establishes a direct connection between self-adjoint boundary conditions and their non-Hermitian absorbing counterparts through analytic continuation of the boundary phase, demonstrating that the underlying discrete scale invariance survives in the presence of irreversible absorption.
+The resulting framework provides a minimal, exactly solvable laboratory for studying quantum scale anomalies, boundary-condition-induced non-Hermiticity, and quantized dissipation in relativistic open quantum systems.